freifunk-gluon/gluon/docs/user/site.rst

 completely rely on *GLUON_FEATURES* for Gluon packages, as it is shown in the example *site.mk*.

+.. _site-image-customization:

+Image customization
+^^^^^^^^^^^^^^^^^^^

+Gluon allows configuration of the build-parameters for the images.
+A Lua domain-specific-language has been implemented to facilitate this configuration.
+This file is interpreted for every device independently.
+The file is located in the site-repository root as ``image-config``.

+A simple example for a device-specific image configuration can be found in the site-example.

+The following functions are available:

+device(device_name_list)
+  Returns true in case the current device is in the list of devices specified in ``device_name_list``.
+  ``device_name_list`` is a table of strings.

+target(openwrt_target, openwrt_subtarget)
+  Returns true in case the current device is of the specified OpenWrt target and subtarget.
+  The parameter ```openwrt_subtarget``` is optional.
+If it is not specified, only the target is matched.

+device_class(dev_class)
+  Returns true in case the current device is of the specified device class.

+features(feature_table)
+  Includes the specified list of features in the image. ``feature_table`` is a table of strings.
+  These strings can be prefixed with a dash to exclude features included earlier in the file.

+packages(package_table)
+  Includes the specified list of packages in the image. ``package_table`` is a table of strings.
+  These strings can be prefixed with a dash to exclude packages included earlier in the file.

+broken(broken_state)
+  Overrides the broken state specified by Gluon.
+Can be used to mark a device as broken or remove the pre-defined broken state.

+disable()
+  Disables image generation.

+disable_factory()
+  Disables factory image generation.
+Sysupgrade images are still generated and stored in the image output directory.

 .. _site-config-mode-texts:

 Config mode texts